zsdev2015/GmSSL/README.md

 # GmSSL Homepage

-This is the homepage of GmSSL, at http://gmssl.org
+this is the homepage of GmSSL, at http://gmssl.org